 Professional Improvement & Other Duties as Assigned - 5%

 In cooperation with Supervisor and/or Executive Director, jointly develop and pursue a professional development plan as a means to increase competencies relative to position accountabilities and to address changes in programming and association priorities.

 Collaborate in activities that are in general support of Cornell Cooperative Extension including but not limited to attendance at staff meetings, timely reporting of expenses, working with other staff, general marketing of Extension programs and other duties as assigned.

-Health and Safety - Applied to all duties and functions
+Health & Safety - Applied to all duties and functions

 Support the association to maintain a safe working environment.

 Be familiar and strive to follow any applicable federal, state, local regulations, association health and safety policy/procedure/requirement and standard.

 Act proactively to prevent accidents/injuries and communicate hazards to supervisors when identified.

 EEO/EPO and Policy - Applied to all duties and functions